 selected data or use it in other ways.

-data-level containment.
+They can have different meanings, while field accessors can only represent data-level containment.
 They can express uncertain containment (like field selectors of C unions), different viewpoints of the same data, and other concepts.

 There are two things that references can do but the previously mentioned access methods don't.